 In a saucepan on stove top add the fruit with the dates.
 Simmer on medium-low for 8-10 minutes whilst stirring and banging with a wooden spoon until the fruit has broken down and you obtain a desired consistency.
 You can also use a potato masher.

 Remove from heat and add the lemon juice and chia seeds.
 Stir and taste for sweetness.
-If you prefer a sweeter jam, then add one or two tablespoons of maple syrup or honey.
+If you prefer a sweeter jam, then add one or two tablespoons of maple syrup or honey and/or granulated sugar cane.
+However, if your fruit is already sweet and ripe this isn’t necessary.
 If you prefer a chunkier jam, then add a handful of chopped fresh fruit.

 Let the jam cool for 5 minutes.
 The chia seeds will gelatinize and thicken the jam.